lamaayoub/Final.Project/README.md

+## This is my Final Project
+# done by Lama Ayoub
+*Question 1*
-# A car with a full tank of gas drives 80 miles per hour for 3 hours before running out of gas.
+A car with a full tank of gas drives 80 miles per hour for 3 hours before running out of gas.
 How many miles can the car go per tank?
 ## A runner travels a half marathon (13.1 miles) in 3 hours.
 How fast was this runner going in miles per hour?